º£½ÇÊÓÆµ

 Completed in 2018

-Featuring a highly decorative facade, incorporating a unique seven storey art installation, the design of 3 Glass Wharf was inspired by the site鈥檚 previous life as a glass works.
+º£½ÇÊÓÆµ was appointed to provide MEP, acoustic and sustainability expertise for 3 Glass Wharf.
+Featuring a highly decorative facade, incorporating a unique seven storey art installation, the design of 3 Glass Wharf was inspired by the site’s previous life as a glass works.
 Its elegant floor-to-ceiling glazing frames views over the flourishing Temple Quarter of the city.

 The environmentally-friendly space is home to more than a thousand HMRC employees who benefit from sleek new amenities and enjoy a prime location next to Bristol Temple Meads train station.